ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 When's the last time you saw or heard a retail optical

-store promote the custom fitting of eyewear?
+store promote the handcrafting of eyewear?
 Could this

 be because they don't know how to custom-fit eyewear?